Seychelles Warbler Acrocephalus sechellensis

 Seychelles is world-renowned for its idyllic tropical beaches and, among birders, for its endemics and its seabird colonies.
 Seychelles comprises over 115 islands scattered across 1,374,000 km2 of the western Indian Ocean.
 Once sandwiched between Africa and India as part of Gondwanaland, Seychelles split off from Africa some 127 million years ago and from India about 65 million years ago.
 The 40 central islands are granitic not only are they the only granitic oceanic islands in the world; at 750 million years old, they are also the oldest islands in the world.

 This country account for Seychelles serves to provide birders with up to date information about birds and birding in the area.
 While the information provided has been sourced from a variety of reliable resources (a list is provided at the end of this document) the aim is such that this document is dynamic in that birders who have recently visited the region can add their own accounts and contributions.
-We therefore encourage readers to email new information to email@example.com.
-Please note that the names of birds used in this document are those adopted by the African Bird Club checklist.
+We therefore encourage readers to email new information to [email protected].